drupalprojects/bxslider/README.txt

  3. Download and enable this module and dependent modules.

- 4. Select some content type, then select 'Manage display' and select a formatter BxSlider for required images field.
+ 4. Select some content type, then select 'Manage display' and select a formatter "BxSlider" for required images field.
 Then click to the formatter settings for filling BxSlider settings

+    Select the formatter "BxSlider - Thumbnail slider", if needed a carouser thumbnail pager.

     For example go to /admin/structure/types/manage/article/display , select a formatter BxSlider for an Images field and click 'the gear' at the right side of the page